naipmoro/gramm/README.md

 * Gramm is distributed under the [MIT License].

-* Although Gramm does not bundle any third party libraries, it depends on the Antlr4 runtime, and the executable jar (if you choose to build it) will contain Antlr class files.
+* Although Gramm does not bundle any third party libraries, it depends on the Antlr4 runtime, and the executable jar will contain Antlr class files.
 Antlr4 is distributed under the [BSD 3-Clause License].

 * The Metamath files in the `test/resources` directory are in the public domain or available under the [CC0 1.0 Universal License], with the exception of